AlasdairHanson/QA-Practical-Project/README.md

 ### PyTest

 PyTest utilises integration testing to evaluate the functionality of the frontend and backend micro-services.
-It simulates a GET request to query the database and retrieve its contents.
+It simulates a GET request to query the user database and retrieve its contents.

 ![Imgur](https://i.imgur.com/0lsqc69.png)